dylane1999/NeuralNetPractice/README.md

 b.
 Follow the instructions to download the FashionMNIST train and test data, and create DataLoader objects.
 Why do we need the DataLoader class?

+ - We want to use a data loader because while training a model, we pass sampokes in small batches and reshuffle the data to prevent overfitting, the data loader api does this for us.

 c.
 Next, move on to the "Creating Models" section of the tutorial.
 How many layers are in the neural network defined here?
 (Reminder: We touched upon the ReLU function very briefly in class.Think of it as an alternative to the sigmoid)

 d.
 Copy the code for the NeuralNetwork class into your PyTorch_Playground.py file.
 Run your code.
 Make sure you understand what it's doing.